 DNA is a critical part of cells, the instruction manual for building them.
-Whilst DNA is well protected within the cell nucleus, damage does occur, therefore DNA repair is absolutely essential for cell function, cell survival, and the prevention of cancer.
+While DNA is well protected within the cell nucleus, damage does occur; therefore, DNA repair is absolutely essential for cell function, cell survival, and the prevention of cancer.

-The good news is, cells are able to repair damaged DNA, but the bad news is that this ability declines with aging for reasons as yet to be fully understood.
+The good news is that cells can repair damaged DNA, but the bad news is that this ability declines with aging for reasons that are not yet fully understood.

-An exciting new study by researchers led by Dr. David Sinclair at Harvard Medical School shows a part of the process that enables cells to repair damaged DNA involving the signaling molecule NAD.
-This offers insight into how the body repairs DNA and why that repair system declines as we age.
+An exciting new study by researchers led by Dr. David Sinclair at Harvard Medical School shows a part of the process that enables cells to repair damaged DNA, and it involves the signaling molecule NAD.
+This study offers insight into how the body repairs DNA, how DNA damage relates to aging, and why our repair system declines as we age.
 Before we get into the new research study, let’s take a look at how DNA damage relates to aging and what NAD is.

 Genomic instability: a driver of aging?

-The stability and integrity of our DNA is challenged on a daily basis by various external physical, chemical, and biological agents, as well as by internal threats such as replication errors, reactive oxygen species, and other factors.
+The stability and integrity of our DNA is challenged on a daily basis by various external physical, chemical, and biological agents as well as by internal threats such as replication errors and reactive oxygen species.

-Some aging theories, such as the Hallmarks of Aging, implicate DNA damage as one of the primary driving processes of aging, contributing to genomic instability.
+Some aging theories, such as the Hallmarks of Aging, implicate DNA damage as one of the primary driving processes of aging, as it contributes to genomic instability .
 Various premature aging diseases such as progeria are the consequence of accumulated DNA damage; however, the relationship between progeria and normal aging is as yet unresolved.
 This is partly due to the fact that the different progeroid syndromes only manifest certain aspects of aging seen in normally aging people.

 What is NAD?

 Nicotinamide adenine dinucleotide (NAD) is a dinucleotide, meaning that it consists of two nucleotides joined by their phosphate groups.
-One nucleotide contains an adenine base and the other contains nicotinamide.
-NAD is found in two forms, an oxidized form and a reduced form, abbreviated as NAD+ and NADH respectively.
+One nucleotide contains an adenine base, and the other contains nicotinamide.
+NAD is found in an oxidized form and a reduced form, abbreviated as NAD+ and NADH respectively.

-As part of its role in metabolism, nicotinamide adenine dinucleotide supports redox reactions, the moving of electrons from one reaction to another.
-The transfer of electrons is the primary function of NAD but it has other roles too.
+As part of its role in metabolism, nicotinamide adenine dinucleotide supports redox reactions, which involve moving electrons from one reaction to another.
+The transfer of electrons is the primary function of NAD, but it also has other roles.

 Found in every cell in our body, NAD helps to suppress genes that accelerate the aging process and is a fundamental part of our metabolic system.
 NAD is associated with the sirtuins, which are closely linked to longevity in mammals and other organisms.
 Its control over cell damaging oxidation is also well documented.
-NAD declines during the aging process due to being actively destroyed by inflammatory signalling, as shown in a 2013 study by Schultz and Sinclair.
+NAD declines during the aging process due to being actively destroyed by inflammatory signaling, as shown in a 2013 study by Schultz and Sinclair .

-This new study demonstrates a previously unknown role for the NAD signalling molecule as a master regulator of protein-to-protein interaction during DNA repair.
-It also gives us valuable insight into why the body’s ability to repair DNA damage begins to fail as we age.
+This new study demonstrates a previously unknown role for the NAD signaling molecule as a master regulator of protein-to-protein interaction during DNA repair.
+It also gives us valuable insight into why the body’s ability to repair DNA damage begins to fail as we age .

 These experiments conducted in mice demonstrate that treatment with a NAD precursor known as nicotinamide mononucleotide (NMN) can mitigate and resist age-related DNA damage as well as the damage resulting from exposure to radiation.
-Whilst there is no guarantee that these results will translate from mice to humans due to differences in biology if they do it is of great interest.
+While there is no guarantee that these results will translate from mice to humans due to differences in biology, if they do, potential therapies may be the result.

 Building on previous research

-David Sinclair and his team already demonstrated that NMN can extend the lifespan of mice in a previous study and reverses loss of mitochondrial function with age.
-The team began this new study by examining the various proteins and molecules they believed were involved in the aging process.
+David Sinclair and his team already demonstrated that NMN can extend the lifespan of mice in a previous study and reverses loss of mitochondrial function with age .
+The team began this new study by examining the various proteins and molecules that they believed were involved in the aging process.

 They knew that NAD, whose levels fall with age, increases the activity of the SIRT1 protein (one of the Sirtuin family) and can delay some aspects of aging, extending the lifespan of yeast, flies, and mice.
 They also knew that SIRT1 and PARP1, a protein that is involved in DNA repair, both consume NAD during their activation.

 The team also looked at a protein called DBC1, a common protein found in humans and many other organisms from bacteria upwards.
-Studies had shown that DBC1 was able to inhibit the activity of SIRT1, so they believed it might also influence PARP1 given their similar roles, and wanted to see if it was connected to NAD.
-It turns out they were correct, and the study revealed this link.
+Studies had shown that DBC1 is able to inhibit the activity of SIRT1, so they believed that it might also influence PARP1, given their similar roles, and wanted to see if it was connected to NAD.
+It turns out that they were correct, and the study revealed this link.

 The research group tested the relationship between the three proteins by measuring protein-to-proteins interaction within human kidney cells.
 They discovered that PARP1 and DBC1 actually bond strongly to each other, but when NAD levels increase, that bonding is reduced.